slexisvn/query_engine/docs/03-optimizer/25-join-ordering.md

 ## Exercises

+### Understand

+In the small memo example, why can the optimizer retain the cheapest known plan for each relation subset instead of every construction history?

+### Practice

-1. Reproduce the opening pair.
+1. **Observe.** Reproduce the opening pair.
 Build the right-deep plan by hand from the raw plan's nodes, run both through `_collectRows`, and confirm six rows versus four.
 Then remove `OR b.BX IS NULL` and confirm `JoinReorder` performs the rewrite itself.

-2. Add a table to a chain query one at a time and time `JoinReorder`.
+2. **Observe.** Add a table to a chain query one at a time and time `JoinReorder`.
 Where does the curve bend, and does it match the 14-relation threshold or the 120,000-pair budget?

-3. Set `QE_JOIN_ORDER_MAX_PAIRS` to 100 and find a query where DPhyp gives up.
+3. **Extend (optional).** Set `QE_JOIN_ORDER_MAX_PAIRS` to 100 and find a query where DPhyp gives up.
 Confirm from the plan that greedy produced a different, worse order.

-4. Give two relations in one join block the same alias so `ambiguousAlias` fires.
+4. **Extend (optional).** Give two relations in one join block the same alias so `ambiguousAlias` fires.
 You will need a subquery.
 Confirm the plan is left untouched.

-5. Change `ASSOCIATIVITY[LEFT][LEFT]` from `MIDDLE_MUST_BE_NULL_REJECTED` to `ALWAYS` and run `npm run test:e2e`.
+5. **Extend (optional).** Change `ASSOCIATIVITY[LEFT][LEFT]` from `MIDDLE_MUST_BE_NULL_REJECTED` to `ALWAYS` and run `npm run test:e2e`.
 Which test catches you, and how many rows does it report?

+### Hints and expected observations

+Larger candidates reuse subplans under the modeled conditions.
+The memo's key must include any physical property that affects future cost; otherwise a locally dearer ordered plan could be discarded too early.

 ## Recap